Ichiban Kasuga: Yakuza: Like A Dragon

 In 2001, Yakuza Ichiban Kasuga agrees to go to prison for a murder that he did not commit to repay Arakawa Family patriarch Masumi Arakawa for saving his life in his youth.
-18 years later, Ichiban is released from prison.
-He meets ex-detective Koichi Adachi, who explains that while Ichiban was in jail, Arakawa defected to the Osaka-based Omi Alliance and betrayed the Tojo Clan to the Tokyo Metropolitan Police.
+18 years later, Kasuga is released from prison.
+He meets ex-detective Koichi Adachi, who explains that while Kasuga was in jail, Arakawa defected to the Osaka-based Omi Alliance and betrayed the Tojo Clan to the Tokyo Metropolitan Police.
 Arakawa's son Masato, whom he used to serve as his personal attendant, had apparently died due to illness, the tragedy of which supposedly fuels Arakawa's ruthlessness behind his rise to power.
-Ichiban is shot by Arakawa when he attempts to confront him.
+Kasuga is shot by Arakawa when he attempts to confront him.

-Ichiban is nursed back to health by Nanba, a local homeless man and disbarred nurse.
-Ichiban starts accepting work from an employment agency to earn a living, and later investigate the Liumang with his friends to learn the truth behind the murder of one of their employers, a soapland proprietor named Nonomiya.
-Ichiban's investigation embroils him in a conspiracy involving a massive counterfeiting ring being run by the Ijin Three at the behest of a powerful Japanese politician, Yutaka Ogikubo.
+Kasuga is nursed back to health by Nanba, a local homeless man and disbarred nurse.
+Kasuga starts accepting work from an employment agency to earn a living, and later investigate the Liumang with his friends to learn the truth behind the murder of one of their employers, a soapland proprietor named Nonomiya.
+Kasuga's investigation embroils him in a conspiracy involving a massive counterfeiting ring being run by the Ijin Three at the behest of a powerful Japanese politician, Yutaka Ogikubo.
 He also discovers that the anti-crime activist group Bleach Japan is indirectly responsible for Nonomiya's death.
-After sighting a picture of Ryo Aoki, the upstart Governor of Tokyo and co-founder of Bleach Japan, Ichiban recognizes him as an actual living Masato Arakawa.
+After sighting a picture of Ryo Aoki, the upstart Governor of Tokyo and co-founder of Bleach Japan, Kasuga recognizes him as an actual living Masato Arakawa.